nipponvn0803/cloudy-with-a-chance-of-storage/README.md

 npm start
 ```

+The client will be displayed at port 3000 while the server will be listening at port 3001.

 ## Files structure and implementation
 For the server implementation, I used express and node-fetch to fetch data.
 After fetching, the data is also transformed here before the client side receive it.